 There’s so much to consider when you are a parent.
 One of the big decisions you will make is when to leave your child home alone.
 Each child is different, and only you know when your child is capable of handling the task.
-That being said here are some questions to consider:
+That being said, below are some questions to consider when leaving your kids home alone.

-• What time of day will the child be home alone?
+What time of day will you leave your child home alone?

-• Does the child have access to and know how to use a phone in case of an emergency?
+Does the preteen/teen have access to and know how to use a phone in case of an emergency?

-• Will the child know what to do in case of an emergency?
+Will they know what to do in case of an emergency?

 The State of Michigan Child Protection Handbook states (on page 16) “According to the Child Protection Law, there is no legal age that a child can be left home alone.
 It is determined on a case-by-case basis but as a rule of thumb, a child 10 years old and younger is not responsible enough to be left home alone.
 A child over the age of 10 and under the age of 12 will be evaluated but the case may not always be assigned for a CPS investigation.”